Which are the Specified Financial Transactions?

 - Works contract.

-- Delivering services.
+- Providing services.

-- Any investment or expenditure.
+- Any investment made or expenditure incurred.

 - Accepting any deposit or taking any loan.

 It is important to note that CBDT can recommend different values with respect to different transactions for different persons by considering the nature of the transactions.
-The aggregate value of transactions in a particular financial year must be more than Rs.
-50,000.

 Due Date to File Form 61A